daniilsonufrijuks/WIFI-QR-Code/README.md

 - When in Wi‑Fi mode, enter SSID, password (or leave empty for open networks), choose security (WPA/WEP/nopass), and mark "Hidden network" if applicable.
 - Click "Generate QR" to preview.
 - Use "Save PNG..." to save the generated QR or "Copy text to clipboard" to copy the encoded payload.
+- When in URL mode, enter a full URL (including scheme, e.g. https://example.com).
+The app encodes the URL verbatim into the QR payload.

 The Wi‑Fi payload format is produced by [`QRApp._build_wifi_text`](main.py).